 In this tutorial, we will show you how to install Munin on CentOS 6.
 For those of you who didn’t know, Munin is a free and open-source networked resource monitoring tool.
 It offers to monitor and alerting services for servers, switches, applications, and services.
-Munin uses the RRDtool Munin to use the RRDtool to presents all the information in graphs through a web interface.
+Munin uses the RRDtool Munin uses the RRDtool to present all the information in graphs through a web interface.

 Install Munin on CentOS 6

 Step 1.
 First, we need to add the EPEL repository to our system.